MaaKaa/SimpleElasticsearchApp/README.md

 ````
 ./gradlew bootRun
 ````
-The application starts on port 8080.
+The application runs on port 8080.

-###Load test data
+### Load test data
 1. Set the "test" profile in **application.yml**:
 ````
 spring: